-- Inaccuracy of the pattern (Correct moves in the correct order) - Incorrect technique (i.e. the wrong technique as opposed to poor technique) - Forgetting or not performing one (1) technique - Incorrect sine wave - Incorrect motion (normal, fast, slow, continuous, connecting) - Returning to the starting spot with wrong foot - Not withdrawing a snap kick immediately after execution - Incorrect height of tool used for techniques - Incorrect tool used - Incorrect/inaccurate stances i.e. not only which stance (incorrect) but also whether the stance is performed correctly (inaccurate) - Incorrect stepping/turning (incurved vs outcurved, spot vs step) - Incorrect preparation or execution of technique (i.e. crossing, pre-action...) - Not returning to the starting spot
+- Inaccuracy of the pattern (Correct moves in the correct order) - Incorrect technique (i.e. the wrong technique as opposed to poor technique) - Forgetting or not performing one (1) technique - Returning to the starting spot with wrong foot - Incorrect height of tool used for techniques - Incorrect tool used - Incorrect/inaccurate stances i.e. not only which stance (incorrect) but also whether the stance is performed correctly (inaccurate) - Not returning to the starting spot